Format & Style GuidelinesPage address: http://grad.mnsu.edu/capstone/guidelines.html

 Title Page and Endorsement/Signature Pages.
 All theses and dissertations must include a title page and an endorsement (signature) page.
 The title page shall contain the following information: complete title, author, identifying legend ("A thesis submitted in partial fulfillment of the requirements for the degree of [Master of Arts in Sociology], for example, at Minnesota State University, Mankato"), location of the University, and month and year of graduation.
 See Format of Title Page.

-Each final thesis/dissertation shall contain an endorsement/acceptance page bearing the date of approval and signatures of the members of the student's examining committee*.
+The endorsement/signature page shall include the following: the date of approval of the thesis or dissertation, title, student's name, a statement of approval, and signatures of the members of the student's examining committee*.
 The names and titles of the committee members shall be printed below their signature lines.
 See Format of Endorsement/Signature Page.

-- *For online submission, an unsigned endorsement page is required to be included after the title page.
+- *For online submission, an unsigned endorsement page shall be included after the title page.
 The advisor's and committee members' names should be listed, but no signatures.
-In addition, a signed endorsement page should be submitted to the College of Graduate Studies.
+A signed endorsement page is then required to be submitted to the College of Graduate Studies.

 - *For printed copies, each copy of the thesis or dissertation must include a signed endorsement page, placed immediately after the title page.